POLICE DOGS ARE TWITS. A humorous tale.

 “Romeo One,” that was us, the call sign of the car, just in case you’re starting to believe that I was dreaming of balconies and Juliet’s.
 “Romero One” No, I know I have already written that once but they did call twice, not because they thought that we were deaf but you know corporates, all the same; fussy.
 “A fight,” now the call had my full attention and funnily enough that of hairy dog.
 As I moved in my seat through the excitement of that word so did hairy smelly, and a blast of his halitosis hit me full in the face.
 I didn’t love him before, now a complete abhorrence came wafting over me.

 “The corner of Deptford Broadway and Deptford Church Street.
 Several involved.
 Can you deal?”
 I forgave smelly on the hearing the word, several.
 ‘Don’t care how many’ I thought.
-Me, three others and a dog, they had no chance!
+Me, three others and a dog, they had no chance.

 It was all over in no more than five seconds.

 A split second later I was on the ground, not having caught my prey and therefore having nothing soft to fall on.
 Instead, hairy smelly had has salivating jaws locked around my right arm and was giving it a lively old shake for good measure.
 I’m not sure what hurt the most, my body or my pride.
+Luckily for me, his teeth had not penetrated as far as my skin.

 There is no moralistic undertone in this tale, as I doubt many police dog handlers will read it, and if they did what else could they do?
-One hero, taken out now and again, is not too high a price to pay, and in any case I lived to fight on.
+One hero, taken out now and again, is not too high a price to pay, and in any case, I lived to fight on.

 If you would allow someone with such a misplaced belief in himself and woefully lacking intelligence to pass on advice then here goes.
-Feed your own dog well, and if you are unfortunate to be between an escaping criminal and a flying German Shepherd, act like a sheep and STAND STILL.
+Feed your own dog well, and if you are unfortunate to be between an escaping criminal and a chasing German Shepherd, act like a sheep and STAND STILL.